 If the standard report doesn’t meet your needs, clone it to make your own changes or build your own from scratch by using the Screen Flows report type.

-To track the same for an LWC that isn’t embedded in a screen flow, OmniScript, or Lightning page, there’s no out-of-the-box option.
+To track the same for an LWC that isn’t embedded in a screen flow, Omniscript, or Lightning page, there’s no out-of-the-box option.
 You can build a custom solution using Apex.

 When you need to deploy your solution to higher environments for testing or deploying to production, you may be used to using change sets or DevOps Center to do so.
 Dynamic Forms, Flows, and LWCs are fully supported in those deployment options.
 OmniStudio requires a separate tool: IDX Workbench.